comic-manga-ebook/ecmb_definition/README.md

 If you validate a *.ecmb (you can validate a single XML-file too) the validator then checks if all images linked in content are available.
 Finally it will check if all double-page-images are placed correctly.

 ### For developers
-If you are doing your own library to create an *.ecmb in your prefered programming-language it is highly recommended to validate it after the creation.
+If you are doing your own library to create an *.ecmb in your preferred programming-language it is highly recommended to validate it after the creation.
 My reader-app will validate it and won't display it if it is invalid!<br /><br />

 ## Using the Python-Validator
 ### Installation